Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 National Gypsum Asbestos Products

 Construction products produced from the 1920s – 1970s are known to have likely contained asbestos.
-The inexpensive mineral offered resistance to fire, chemicals and heat, while also offering durability; all of which are conditions ideal for building materials.
+The inexpensive mineral provided resistance to fire, chemicals and heat as well as durability, making it useful in building materials.

 National Gypsum Products